ayhanap/wmdRules/loot.md

 - **Loot Counciled Items**
 	- Tanks doesnt spend DKP so their loot is loot counciled.
 	- Any loot affecting other classes is listed on the priotization tables or seperately announced on discord.
-	- Its other classes duty to follow these prioritazations.
+	- It's members of other classes' duty to follow these prioritazations.
 Loot Master is not responsible for any inconvenience people might have.
 	- Some items are also put on a rotation table.
 Having rotating between amongst tanks/dps or other classes.
 These rotations are also stated on the prioritization tables.
 	- Legendaries are loot counciled.
 	-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM5Mzc2NjEyLC01NTk2OTYzMDBdfQ==
+eyJoaXN0b3J5IjpbMTE5MTEyNjE5MCwtNTU5Njk2MzAwXX0=
 -->